 Financing Activities .
 Net cash provided by financing activities was \$20.7 million for the year ended December 31, 2016.
 Net cash used in financing activities was \$15.2 million for the year ended December 31, 2015.
 Net cash provided by financing activities was \$3.4 million for the year ended December 31, 2014.
-During 2016, net cash provided by financing activities consisted of net proceeds received from the revolving line of credit of \$25.0 million, proceeds from the exercise of stock options of \$13.2 million and excess tax benefits from share-based compensation of \$9.9 million, partially offset by \$15.4 million used to purchase treasury stock in accordance with the University's share repurchase program and \$4.7 million used to purchase common shares withheld in lieu of income taxes resulting from restricted share awards and principal payments on notes payable, repayments on our notes payable and capital lease payments totaled \$7.2 million.
-During 2015, \$11.3 million was used to purchase treasury stock in accordance with the University's share repurchase program and \$4.3 million was used to purchase common shares withheld in lieu of income taxes resulting from restricted share awards while principal payments on notes payable and capital leases totaled \$6.8 million, partially offset by proceeds from the exercise of stock options of \$7.8 million and excess tax benefits from share-based compensation of \$7.6 million were partially offset by \$3.7 million used to purchase common shares withheld in lieu of income taxes resulting from restricted share awards and \$1.6 million used to purchase treasury stock in accordance with the University's share repurchase program and principal payments on notes payable and capital leases totaling \$6.7 million.
+During 2016, net cash provided by financing activities consisted of net proceeds received from the revolving line of credit of \$25.0 million, proceeds from the exercise of stock options of \$13.2 million and excess tax benefits from share-based compensation of \$9.9 million, partially offset by \$15.4 million used to purchase treasury stock in accordance with the University's share repurchase program and \$4.7 million used to purchase common shares withheld in lieu of income taxes resulting from restricted share awards and principal payments on notes payable, repayments on our notes payable and capital lease program and \$4.3 million was used to purchase common shares withheld in lieu of income taxes awards while principal payments on notes payable and capital leases totaled \$6.8 million, partially offset by proceeds from the exercise of stock options of \$3.5 million and excess tax benefits from share-based compensation of \$7.6 million were partially offset by \$3.7 million used to purchase common shares withheld in lieu of income taxes resulting of \$7.6 million and excess tax benefits from share-based compensation of \$7.6 million were partially offset by \$3.7 million used to purchase common shares withheld in lieu of income taxes resulting from restricted share awards and \$1.6 million used to purchase treasury stock in accordance with the University's share repurchase program and \$4.7 million and excess tax benefits from share-based compensation of \$7.6 million used to purchase treasury stock in accordance with the University's share repurchase program and excess tax benefits from share-based compensation of \$7.6 million used to purchase treasury stock in accordance with the University's share repurchase pro